ZeroBreakpoint/UnityUIMenuSystem/README.md

 - Open Unity Hub
 - Click “Add Project”
 - Navigate to the root folder of this cloned repo.
-- Click “Select Folder”, ensure to select all folders from this repo.
+- Click “Select Folder”, ensure to select the below folders from this repo:

 Assets/